gorenje/backend/README.md

 And that should be it.
 Now the entire cluster should be up and running with SSL certificates being automagically generated.

+SSL certificates are available when the following matches the number of ingress hosts created:

+    kubectl get secrets -n pushtech | grep tls